 Developer communities are places where you can go to talk about code, share your ideas, and collaborate on projects.
 Here are a few great communities for React developers that you should consider joining (if you haven’t already):

-- StackOverflow: StackOverflow is a popular asks-and-answers site used by developers.
-There are plenty of existing threads on there about common React topics, and if you have a unique question you can always post it to the site.
+- StackOverflow : StackOverflow is a popular asks-and-answers site used by developers.
+There are plenty of existing threads on there about common React topics.

 Upon joining a community, you should start to look for ways you can add value.
 Do you know the answer to a question someone has?
 Answer it.
 Do you need help with a question?
 Post it on the site so anyone else with that problem has a place to go.
 The more you contribute, the easier it will be to develop connections in the community.

 React.js is an established web technology that allows you to painlessly build interactive user interfaces.